Harry Lauder

 Sir Harry Lauder (/ˈlɔːdər/; 4 August 1870 – 26 February 1950) was a Scottish singer, comedian and actor.
 Popular in both music hall and vaudeville theatre traditions; he achieved international success.

-He was described by Sir Winston Churchill as "Scotland's greatest ever ambassador", who "by his inspiring songs and valiant life, rendered measureless service to the Scottish race and to the British Empire."
+He was described by Sir Winston Churchill as "Scotland's greatest ever ambassador", who "by his inspiring songs and valiant life, rendered measureless service to the Scottish race and to the British Empire".
 He became a familiar worldwide figure deploying his kilt and cromach (walking stick) as icons of Scottishness to huge acclaim, especially in America.
 Among his most popular songs were "Roamin' in the Gloamin'", "A Wee Deoch-an-Doris", "The End of the Road" and, a particularly big hit for him, "I Love a Lassie".

 Lauder's understanding of life, its pathos and joys, earned him his popularity.
 Beniamino Gigli commended his singing voice and clarity.
 Lauder usually performed in full Highland regalia—kilt, sporran, tam o' shanter, and twisted walking stick, and sang Scottish-themed songs.
 By 1911 Lauder had become the highest-paid performer in the world, and was the first artist from both Britain and Scotland to sell a million records; by 1928 he had sold double that.
 He raised vast amounts of money for the war effort during the First World War, for which he was knighted by George V in 1919.
 He went into semi-retirement in the mid-1930s, but briefly emerged to entertain troops in the Second World War.
 By the late 1940s he was suffering from long periods of ill-health; he died in his native Scotland in 1950.

 Early life

 Lauder was born on 4 August 1870 in his maternal grandfather's house in Portobello, Edinburgh, Scotland, the eldest of seven children.
 By the time of the 1871 census he and his parents were living at 1 Newbigging Veitchs Cottages, Inveresk.
 His father, John Lauder, was the grandson of George Lauder of Inverleith Mains & the St Bernard's Well estate, Edinburgh.
 He claimed in his autobiography that his family were descendants of the feudal barons the Lauders of the Bass; and his mother, Isabella Urquhart MacLeod née McLennan, was born in Arbroath to a family from the Black Isle.
 John and Isabella married on 26 August 1870.
 Lauder's father moved to Newbold, Derbyshire, in early 1882 to take up a job designing porcelain, but died on 20 April from pneumonia.
 Isabella, left with little more than John's life insurance proceeds of £15, moved with the children to be with her family in Arbroath.
 To finance his education beyond age 11, Harry worked part-time at a flax mill.
 He made his first public appearance, singing, at a variety concert at Oddfellows' Hall in Arbroath when he was 13 years old, winning first prize for the night (a watch).

-In 1884 the family went to Hamilton, South Lanarkshire, to live with Isabella's brother, Alexander, who found Harry employment at Eddlewood Colliery at ten shillings per week; he kept this job for a decade.
+In 1884 the family went to Hamilton, Lanarkshire, to live with Isabella's brother, Alexander, who found Harry employment at Eddlewood Colliery at ten shillings per week; he kept this job for a decade.